 Novice Benchmark Presentational Writing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
 This is my goal.
 I can do this with help. can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
 I can introduce myself using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can write my name, age and where I live on a simple form.
+Examples I can introduce myself with my name and ask the other person's name as well.
+I can write my name, age and where I live on a simple form.
 I can write my phone number, home address and email address on a simple form.
 I can write how I'm feeling in a short journal entry.
 I can write a list of what I need to pack for an upcoming trip.
 I can write a shopping list of what I need to buy.
-X How can I present information to give a preference or opinion?
+X X X X X X How can I present information to give a preference or opinion?
 I can express my likes and dislikes using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can list places I like to go to see art or listen to music.
+Examples I can talk about what sort of foods I like or dislike.
+I can list places I like to go to see art or listen to music.
 I can create a simple chart of a few things I like and dislike.
 I can label the things I like and don't like in a picture.
 I can write a list of desirable and undesirable characteristics of a friend.
-I can list my favorite free-time activities to create a survey for my peers.
-X How can I present information to inform or describe?
+I can list my favorite free-time activities to create a survey for my peers. x x x x x x How can I present information to inform or describe?
 I can name very familiar people, places and objects, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can list items I see every day.
+Examples I can name kitchen and bathroom items.
+I can list items I see every day.
 I can fill out a simple form with my name, address, phone number, birth date and nationality.
 I can label familiar people, places and objects in pictures and posters.
 I can write the names of places on a map.
-I can copy a simple phrase like "Happy Birthday," "Happy Holidays," etc. X
+I can copy a simple phrase like "Happy Birthday," "Happy Holidays," etc. X X X X X